-Serbia to divide Srbijagas into storage and distribution company, gas market reform ahead says Mihajlovic energy minister7.
-May 2013. / News Serbia Energy
+Serbia to divide Srbijagas into storage and distribution company, gas market reform ahead says Mihajlovic energy minister, News Serbia Energy

 The Ministry of Energy has received positive opinions from the other ministries in the Serbian government regarding its Srbijagas restructuring plan and expects it will be approved soon stated Energy Minister Zorana Mihajlovic.